A Dangerous Method (2011; David Cronenberg)

 Unfortunately, Knightley gives a performance that may have worked better on the stage than on the screen.
 Probably overly directed by Cronenberg, she overacts in every scene in the first half of the film, only to become quietly unsure in the second half.
 The drama, however, lends itself to such a performance.
 Cronenberg is more than comfortable exploring women as hysterical sex toys, but when the story finally focuses on their love affair, the energy he puts into her character seems to disappear.
 Knightley is left to stiff-upper-lip costume drama tropes – standing upright as a tear falls from her eye during a moment of heartbreak.

 In the end, rather than focusing on the work and ideas of a group of people in the process of creating a science of human emotions, the film turns into a melodrama of repressed love.
 Most surprising is Cronenberg’s quotidian approach to the subject matter, a missed opportunity to explore the subject matter in a more daring manner.
 To Cronenberg, a couple of short scenes of spanking and bondage merely suggest the depths Jung and Spielrein explore in their sexuality.
-From such a prosaic perspective, the film comes dangerously close to inhabiting the repression it is commenting on.
+From such a prosaic perspective, A Dangerous Method comes dangerously close to inhabiting the repression it is commenting on.

 Categories: ESFS Festivals